 Life in Christchurch transport survey results.

-Travel by car continues to be the most commonly used mode of transport.
-Overall, travel by cycling, public transport and walking were all down on previous years.
+• Travel by car continues to be the most commonly used mode of transport.

 Travel by car

-16% of respondents regularly use an electric or hybrid car, and 18% of those respondents report driving more often than they did previously.
+21% of respondents regularly use an electric or hybrid car, and 17% of those respondents report driving it more often than they did previously.

 Travel by bicycle

-34% of respondents reported travelling by bicycle at least once a month.
-This is a slight decrease from 2021 and 2020.
+34% of respondents reported travelling by bicycle at least once a month, unchanged from 2022.

 Travel by public transport

-25% of respondents have travelled by public transport more than once a month in the past 12 months.
-This is a slight increase from 24% in 2021.
+29% of respondents have travelled by public transport more than once in the past 12 months.
+This is an increase from 25% in 2022.

-30% of those who use public transport say they use it more often now compared to 12 months prior.
+33% of those who use public transport, say they use it more often now compared to 12 months ago.

 Walking